A meeting was held on Monday, 4/3/2024, at the Council’s headquarters March 4, 2024; News, Council News

 - Cooperation in the areas of banking and oil services.

-The parties agreed to continue these meetings and to develop a work program for a series of meetings between businessmen interested in what was discussed at the meeting.
+The parties agreed to continue these meetings and to develop a work program for a series of meetings among businesspeople interested in the discussion.

-It should be noted that the meeting was attended by important figures from the British side, including Mr. Robin Lamb, Executive Director of the British Libyan Council, and Mr. Charlie Garnett, Regional Director of the Egypt-Libya Office of the British Ministry of Labour and Trade.
+The meeting was attended by key figures from the British side, including Mr. Robin Lamb, Executive Director of the British Libyan Council, and Mr. Charlie Garnett, Regional Director of the Egypt-Libya Office of the British Ministry of Labour and Trade.

-Mr. Ghassan Attiga Vice President – Director of Corporate Finance – ABCB UK, several bankers, women and entrepreneurs, and companies directors.
+Mr. Ghassan Attiga, Vice President – Director of Corporate Finance – ABCB UK, several bankers, women, and entrepreneurs, and company directors.

 March 12, 2024 | News, Council News, Announcements

-The Libyan Businessmen’s Council extends its sincere and best congratulations and blessings to all associate members, and to our people in all parts of Libya in general on the occasion of the blessed month of Ramadan, and we ask God Almighty to make us and you among those who accepted their fasting and prayers and include them with His pardon and forgiveness and return it to us and you safely.
+The Libyan Businessmen’s Council extends its sincere and best congratulations and blessings to all associate members, and to our people in all parts of Libya in general on the occasion of the blessed month of Ramadan.
+We ask God Almighty to make us and you among those who accepted their fasting and prayers and include them with His pardon and forgiveness and return it to us and you safely.